Subscribe to our mailing list

 The Rakhine to the west of the country share much of their culture, in particular food and music, with the Indian subcontinent.
 Principally Buddhist, the Rakhine (or Arakanese) claim to be among the first followers of Buddha in Southeast Asia.
 Since the Second World War, Rakhine Buddhists have come into conflict with Rohingya Muslims in Rakhine State.

-Those not versed in Myanmar culture may nonetheless be familiar with some of the smaller ethnic races in the country such as the Inthar who fish on Inle Lake and steer their boats with one leg; the Wa, termed ‘the Wild Wa’ by the British for their penchant for headhunting; the Moken or Salone, a nomadic people living on the islands of the Mergui Archipelago; and the Naga, famed for their flamboyant head-dresses and fierce, martial heritage.
+Those not versed in Myanmar culture may nonetheless be familiar with some of the smaller ethnic races in the country such as the Inthar who fish on Inle Lake and steer their boats with one leg; the Wa, termed ‘the Wild Wa’ by the British for their penchant for headhunting; the Moken or Salone, a nomadic people living on the islands of the Mergui Archipelago; and the Naga of Nagaland, famed for their flamboyant head-dresses and fierce, martial heritage.

 Each of the major ethnic groups of Myanmar have at one time or another been at war with the Bamar majority and there are still a score of ethnic armed groups battling the Burmese military today.